peytoncordero/DRI25/command-line.md

 ## Creating folders

 OK, so we're going to create a projects folder!
-First, let's check to make sure we're still in the Home folder with pwd:
+First, let's check to make sure we're still in the Home folder with `pwd`:

 ```console
 $ pwd
 /home/user
 ```

-Once you've double-checked you're there, we'll use the mkdir or "make directory" command to make a folder called projects:
+Once you've double-checked you're there, we'll use the `mkdir` or "make directory" command to make a folder called projects:

 ```console
 $ mkdir projects